 The U.S.´s journey to zero-emission rail transport

 The U.S. railroads connect the Atlantic and Pacific coasts via the country’s vast rail network of approximately 225,000 km (approx. 140,000 miles).
 Only less than 1% of this network is electrified.
 A fleet of approximately 40,000 locomotives, almost all of them diesel-electric, hauls freight and passengers across the country.
 The U.S. Environmental Protection Agency has limited the quantity of criteria air pollutants that can be emitted from railway motive power vehicles.
-DB Engineering & Consulting USA Inc.* rises to the challenge.
+DB E.C.O.
+North America* rises to the challenge.

 The latest standard, Tier 4, was introduced in 2015 and is comparable to the European Stage IV standard.
 In addition, several states have ambitious greenhouse gas (GHG) emissions reduction goals, and the Biden administration plans to introduce more stringent national targets.